python-openapi/openapi-core/docs/integrations.rst

 Low level
 ~~~~~~~~~

-For Django you can use DjangoOpenAPIRequest a Django request factory:
+You can use `DjangoOpenAPIRequest` as a Django request factory:

 .. code-block:: python